 At this point, a disagreement over the gender of a character in what was, basically, an oversized school history pageant was dangerously close to setting off an international incident.
 It was also causing embarrassment for local civic leaders who were looking upon the Exposition as a major marketing tool for the city as well as a symbolic display of Pan-American solidarity and goodwill.
 Can’t we all just get along, amigo?

 The refusal of the Cavalcade to UN-revamp the show did not deter the Mexican Consul who, by now, was probably more het-up than ever.
 Dominguez decided to go over McNeny’s head.
-He pulled out the written agreement he had made with fair officials back in the spring — which clearly stated that a male warrior and NOT a young woman would feature in the theatrical human sacrifice — and he took it to the top man on the totem pole, State Fair president Fred F. Florence.
-Florence discussed the matter with his board of directors who voted “to a man” to uphold the agreement.
+He pulled out the written agreement he had made with fair officials back in the spring — which clearly stated that a male warrior and NOT a young woman would feature in the theatrical human sacrifice — and he took it to the top man, State Fair president Fred F. Florence.
+Florence discussed the matter with his board of directors who voted “to a man” to uphold the original agreement.

 Presumably the dagger kept plunging into the flailing warrior’s heart twice nightly for the remainder of the show’s run, and the memory of that short-lived international squabble was quickly forgotten (…until now).

 And they all lived happily ever after. / Vieron felices por siempre.